 Rumours Social Story

-This social story helps children understand what a rumour is and how it can affect others.
-It explains that rumours are untrue or exaggerated stories about someone, which can hurt feelings and damage friendships.
-The story teaches why spreading rumours is unkind and how it’s important to think before speaking.
-It also offers advice on how to handle rumours, whether they hear one or are affected by one, encouraging kindness, empathy, and positive communication in social situations.
+This social story helps children understand what a rumour is and how it can impact others.
+It explains in simple terms that rumours are untrue or exaggerated stories about someone, and that spreading them can hurt feelings or harm friendships.

 What’s included?